 Dr. Miller has served the profession nationally as a member of the Commission on Education, the COE Entry-level Study Committee, and the AJOT and OTJR editorial advisory boards.
 She is a Fellow of the American Occupational Therapy Association, and has received grant support for several educational and practice projects.
-Her current research interests include promotion of healthy lifestyles in children and fall prevention with elders.
+Her current research interests include promotion of healthy lifestyles in children and fall prevention in elders.